- Reference Number: HEY-636/2019

 There are a number of ways of accessing NHS dental treatment.
 They include using a high street dentist (general dental practitioner) and using the dental services provided for people with complex medical conditions by your area’s Community Dental Service.
 Make sure you tell them about your medical condition, treatment and medication: see them regularly and encourage them to contact your medical team if they need further information about your health.

-St. Mark’s Hospital has granted permission for Hull and East Yorkshire Hospitals to use the information in this leaflet which they have devised.
+St. Mark’s Hospital has granted permission for Hull University Teaching Hospitals NHS Trust to use the information in this leaflet which they have devised.